What to include in a corporate plan

 Corporate plans must include a discussion of any organisations or bodies with which the entity cooperates that make a significant contribution to achieving the entity’s purposes.

-This requirement aligns with section 17 of the PGPA Act which requires accountable authorities to encourage cooperation with others to achieve common objectives.
-It also aligns with the requirement for entities who produce Portfolio Budget Statements to report links to the programs of other entities which assist them achieve their Outcomes.
+This requirement aligns with section 17 of the PGPA Act which requires accountable authorities of Commonwealth entities to encourage cooperation with others to achieve common objectives, where practicable.
+It also aligns with the requirement for entities who produce Portfolio Budget Statements to report links to the programs of other entities which assist them achieve their Outcomes (that is, Linked programs).

 Cooperation across the Commonwealth, across jurisdictions, internationally and with the non-government sector takes many forms and can be described in a number of ways, such as partnering, relationships and collaborating.